On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Unbounded Potentials, Self-Adjoint Extensions and Ultra-Locality

 Physically, one can interpret these self-adjoint extensions as follows.
 A right-moving wavepacket that moves to infinity is always accompanied by a left-moving ``reflected'' wavepacket that runs back up the hill.
 The time it takes for a right-moving wavepacket to run to infinity and for the left-moving wavepacket to run back up the potential hill can be shown to be the same as a classical particle would take to fall to infinity and climb up the potential again after being reflected at infinity.
 If the potential is bounded for $x<0$, the Hamiltonian allows a continuum of scattering states.
 It also has an infinite number of bound states with quantized (negative) energies, \footnote{ We note in passing that there is another approach to quantum mechanics in potentials which are unbounded below, based on a $PT$ symmetry \cite{Bender04}.
 This approach is motivated by analytic continuation from the harmonic oscillator and it results in a positive energy spectrum.
 In contrast, for all self-adjoint extensions described above, there is an infinite set of negative energies.
 Since we know the bulk theory has negative energy solutions (the instanton discussed in Section~2 provides one example), the approach using self-adjoint extensions seems more appropriate. } the values of which depend on $\alpha$.
 However, for the scattering problem -- the bounce off the singularity -- which we study, to a very good approximation the phase $\alpha$ enters only as an overall phase in the final wavefunction and hence has no physical consequence.

 In Section~6, we shall compute the Schr\"odinger wavefunctional $\Psi\left(\phi({\bf x})\right)$ for the full quantum field, decomposed into its homogeneous and inhomogeneous parts, $\phi({\bf x})= \overline{\phi} + \delta \phi({\bf x})$.
 The homogeneous part $\overline{\phi}$, discussed in Section~5, behaves like the coordinate $x$ considered in this section.
-In Subsection~\ref{sax}, we take the initial wavefunction for $\bar\phi$ to be a Gaussian with a certain spread, specified in Subsection~\ref{seccomp}.
 The inhomogeneous part $\delta \phi({\bf x})$ is well-described at early times in terms of its Fourier modes, describing a set of harmonic oscillators which we shall take to be in their incoming ground state.
-We shall argue in Subsection~6.6 that for all but a narrow band of final values of $\overline{\phi}$ centered on the real classical solution, we can treat the inhomogeneous modes $\delta \phi({\bf x})$ to quadratic order while ignoring their backreaction on $\overline{\phi}$.
-Therefore, we conclude, the final wavefunction may be calculated reliably, using perturbation theory in $\delta \phi$, for a range of values of $\overline{\phi}$ away from the real classical solution but carrying most of the probability.
-Provided we are in a certain parameter range, to be detailed in Subsection~6.6, the system undergoes a bounce and returns close to its initial configuration, with little backreaction from particle creation.
+We will then look for a range of final values of $\overline{\phi}$ where it is consistent to treat the inhomogeneous modes $\delta \phi({\bf x})$ to quadratic order while ignoring their backreaction on $\overline{\phi}$.